Navicular Fracture

 • Medicine to ease pain and swelling

-• A cast to keep the bone in place as it heals
+• A cast to support the bones as they heal

 Surgery